Best DMA Brokers In 2025

 This differs from over-the-counter (OTC) dealing whereby prices are quoted through a network of intermediaries (market makers).

-DMA doesn’t rely on the aggregation of orders over-the-counter and therefore investors can choose their prices.
+DMA doesn’t rely on the aggregation of orders over-the-counter and therefore traders can choose their prices.

-Direct market access is not to be confused with two other NDD business models: straight-through processing (STP) and electronic communication network (ECN).
-Let’s explore the key differences of these types of brokers below:
+Direct market access is not to be confused with two other NDD business models: straight-through processing brokers, known as STP, and electronic communication network brokers, known as ECN.
+Let’s explore the key differences of these types of providers below:

 STP